70 Easy and Fun Journal Prompts for Beginners

 Journaling can be used to unpack and process your emotions.
 Doing so can help ease your anxiety and allow you to get to the root of what may be bothering you.
 It can also help you discover what you really need most.

-For example, if you’re overwhelmed and burnt out, this will likely reflect in your writing when expressing your emotions.
 From there, you can recognize that this is a problem for you and identify the steps you need to take to alleviate it.
 Maybe you realize your job is too demanding, or you haven’t been getting the support you need from family and friends.

 Journaling for mental health and self care not only helps you with problem-solving, but it can also be a much-needed release for stress and anxiety.